AKAT119/llm-codechallenge/README.md

 Python evaluate.py

-Refer to the output screenshots folder
+- Refer to the output screenshots folder
+- The full dataset is provided for your reference for evaluation use the file in the dataset folder.
+- The initial phase (LLMChallange_FineTuning.ipynb) was provided as proof of trying different models, for running the project, ignore that file.